IMPORTANT: NEW LPG CUSTOMERS.

 We want to better understand what’s important to local people and the groups we work with.
 As we start to develop plans for the remediation work, we will continue to engage with stakeholders and local community to let them know what is planned.
 If you would like to contact the project team, please email: project.arapuni@mercury.co.nz.

-Why have you started clearing vegetation from the dam?
-Our contractors, Avalon, began work on clearing vegetation from the left abutment in mid-October 2024.
-This work will take about a month to complete.
-We need to clear the vegetation so we can accurately geo-map the abutment to determine the best plan for relief drilling work, which we want to start in early 2025.
+Our contractors, Avalon, began work on clearing vegetation from the left abutment in October 2024 and completed the work in November 2024.
+We needed to clear the vegetation so we could accurately geo-map the abutment to determine the best plan for relief drilling work, which we want to start in early 2025.